millicast/streaming-sdk-react-native-getting-started/README.md

 ![No Bundle URL present](assets/NoBundleURLFoundError.png)

-You should stop the running instances of the application and from Xcode menu go to Product -> Clean build folder.
+You should stop the running instances of the application and from Xcode menu go to `Product -> Clean build folder`.

-Also you can go to Xcode -> Settings -> Locations Click on the arrow next to Derived Data path and this will open on Finder Derived Data folder, you can delete the cached files.
+Also you can go to `Xcode -> Settings -> Locations`.
+Click on the arrow next to `Derived Data` path and this will open on Finder `Derived Data` folder, you can delete the cached files.

-If the error persists, you should check your localhost port and make sure that the app is using port 8081.
+If the error persists, you should check your localhost port and make sure that the app is using port 8081, and for this purpose, that port should be available.

-To fix this error shown when `pod install` is executed
+To fix this error shown when `pod install` is executed:

 ```
 [!]
 The platform of the target `TestApp-tvOS` (tvOS 16.0) is not compatible with `JitsiWebRTC (111.0.2)`, which does not support `tvOS`.